smartdevicelink/sdl_evolution/proposals/nnnn-app-lib-remote-control-manager.md

 We will add a remote control manager to handle the various procedures and data retrieval that is possible.

 ### Startup
 If the app's HMI types contains `REMOTE_CONTROL`, then the remote control manager will be started, otherwise, it will not be started and all methods will return an immediate failure.
 If the RPC version of the connected head unit is less than 4.5 or if `RegisterAppInterface(Response).hmiCapabilities.remoteControl == false`, the manager will not be started and all methods will return an immediate failure.

+After the manager is started, if an `OnRCStatus` notification is received with `OnRCStatus.allowed == false`, methods will return a failure.
+If the RPC permissions for `GetInteriorVehicleData` are disallowed, methods will return a failure.

-When the remote control manager is started, it will subscribe to `SystemCapabilityType.REMOTE_CONTROL` and `OnInteriorVehicleData` on RPC 4.5+, and `OnRCStatus` to track which modules are allocated to the application on RPC 5.0 and above.
+When the remote control manager is started, it will subscribe to `SystemCapabilityType.REMOTE_CONTROL` and `OnInteriorVehicleData`, and also subscribe to `OnRCStatus` to track which modules are allocated to the application on RPC 5.0+.

 ### Seats and User Consent Information
 #### Getting Seat Location Information